RikkuX491/EAST-SE-012924-Phase-4/README.md

 ```

 5. Run `flask run --debug` or `python app.py` to run your flask app with Debug mode set to on.

+6. In another terminal, run `npm install --prefix client` in your terminal to install the dependencies from the `package.json` file.

+7. Run `npm start` in your terminal to run this React app in the browser.
+If your browser does not automatically open the page for you, open [http://localhost:4000](http://localhost:4000) to view it in your browser.